 - Pro Capture Mode

-Like the other cameras in this buyers’ guide, the TG-5 can shoot raw files.
+Like the other cameras in this buyers’ guide, the TG-6 can shoot raw files.
 There’s also a Microscope mode that lets you focus on subjects that are 1cm from the lens.

-Add in a top-shooting rate of 20fps, 10fps shooting with a rolling buffer of 5 images in Pro Capture mode and Full HD shooting at upto 120 you have a great compact camera for taking on adventures.
+Add in a top-shooting rate of 20fps, 10fps shooting with a rolling buffer of 5 images in Pro Capture mode and 4K (3840 x 2160) video at 30p or 25p and Full HD (1920×1080) video at upto 120p you have a great compact camera for taking on adventures.